agera-sdk/previous-version-2/README.md

 When futurely working on graphical nodes:

+- Provide `Node` and futurely `WeakRefNode` that may be useful for some users.
-- Use garbage collection inside and don't expose it to the user.
+- Use garbage collection inside, not exposing it to the user.
+For example, just `Node` and no additional type.
+The equality operator should work as well, comparing the nodes by reference.
+The clone method clones by reference.